mozmorris/mozmorris.github.com/_posts/2013-01-05-starting-afresh.md

 post = BlogPost.new('Starting Afresh')
 {% endhighlight %}

-So what better way to start the year than with a hacker clique; **start blogging on a regular basis**.
+So what better way to start the year than with a hacker cliché; **start blogging on a regular basis**.

 The Past
 --------

-My total sum of posts in 2012 was **ONE**, and even then I ended up deleting it.
+My sum total of posts in 2012 was **ONE**, and even then I ended up deleting it.
 This time will be different I keep promising myself.
 This time my writing will have some value.

 Looking back I can claim to having a single post that ever gained some traction.
 Written back in November 2009, it was a step by step guide to building a [Hackintosh on an old Dell](http://earthview.co.uk/2009/11/install-guide-mac-os-x-snow-leopard-10-6-0-on-a-dell-dimension-9200-dxp061/) box.
 It still receives over 100 unique page views per month.
 Back in 2009 it was somewhere near the 1000 mark.